ron-rivest/2018-rcv-audits/README.md

-# 2018-me-audits
+# 2018-rcv-audits
-Code to investigate Bayesian audits on Maine election data
+Code to investigate audits of RCV elections, emphasizing Maine and San Francisco data.
+(This repository used to be named 2018-me-audits.)